wp-plugins/master-slider/README.txt

 == Upgrade Notice ==

-= 2.4.2 =
+= 2.6.3 =
-- [Improvement]: Some improvement for serving assets under SSL.
-- [Fix]: Default minHeight changed to 0.
+- [Fix]: Addressed an issue with undefined IDs while adding shortcodes to WordPress editor